 With more than six decades of experience, our qualified woodworm treatment specialists have a well deserved reputation as the UK market leaders.
 Our woodworm treatment process has been assessed and accredited by leading trade bodies to eliminate woodworm problems in any property - new or old.

 Following current Government guidance Peter Cox can still perform woodworm treatment services in homes and commercial premises while taking all necessary precautions with regards to social distancing and use of protective equipment.
-To find out how we can help you today while remaining safe, please get in touch on 0800 633 5712 or send in an online enquiry by completing the form below.
+To find out how we can help you today while remaining safe, please get in touch on 0800 633 5712 or click the button below to book a survey.

 The first step is a professional survey to locate the areas of infestation, accurately identify the species involved and determine whether the infestation is active or not.